RayJiang16/XYJSON/README.md

 eg. `{"is_vip":0} or {"is_vip":1}`

 In the code, you should use bool instead of int.
-You can use `convert` to resolv this problem.
+You can use `convert` to resolve the problem.

 ```swift
 struct TestConvert: JSONParameters {